bigfish/resume/markdown/main.md

 * Developed many new UI features according to UX specifications
 * Significantly improved performance of load time and navigation
 * Cleared backlog of 50+ legacy bugs in UI
-* Wrote 800+ unit tests, covering new features
+* Wrote unit tests covering new features
-* Used Powershell for Windows scripting and build automation
 * Developed custom interactive components using in-house JavaScript framework
 * Developed UI features with externalized strings for L10N, and adjust layout for RTL locales